nixworks/public/news/2017/12/15/index.md

 ##### Israeli-Palestinian conflict
 ### [Palestinians and the Israeli army scuffle in Jerusalem, Bethlehem and at the Qalandia border crossing over the status of Jerusalem.
 Clashes are also reported in Gaza, Ramallah, Hebron and Qalqilya.
 In conflicts where Israeli law enforcement used live ammunition and Palestinians threw rocks, two Palestinians died in Gaza while 150 were wounded and two more were killed in the West Bank while a further 10 were wounded. ](/news/2017/12/15/palestinians-and-the-israeli-army-scuffle-in-jerusalem-bethlehem-and-at-the-qalandia-border-crossing-over-the-status-of-jerusalem-clashes.md)
-_Context: Ramallah, recognize Jerusalem as Israel's capital, status of Jerusalem, Qalqilya, Israeli-Palestinian conflict, Gaza, Qalandia, West Bank, Jerusalem, Bethlehem, Israeli Army, Palestinians, Hebron_
+_Context: Qalqilya, Bethlehem, Israeli-Palestinian conflict, status of Jerusalem, Gaza, Jerusalem, Hebron, recognize Jerusalem as Israel's capital, West Bank, Israeli Army, Ramallah, Palestinians, Qalandia_

 ##### Beate Uhse AG
 ### [Beate Uhse AG, supplier of the "Pabo" erotica catalog, files for bankruptcy in Germany.
 Only the holding company restructures in order to secure refinancing with the creditors.
 Beate Uhse-Rotermund opened the first sex shop in 1962, in Flensburg, under the name "Institut fur Ehehygiene" ("Institute for marriage hygiene"). ](/news/2017/12/15/beate-uhse-ag-supplier-of-the-pabo-erotica-catalog-files-for-bankruptcy-in-germany-only-the-holding-company-restructures-in-order-to-se.md)